Viktorija-Alexeeva/DE-project/setup_environment.md

 enable Compute Engine API.

-generate ssh key for VM.
+generate ssh key for VM:

 in bash in /.ssh folder:
 ```